 Do you have the perfect ‘Insta’?
-Instagram is the most visual of all the social media platforms.
+Instagram is the most visual of all the social media platforms, and one of the most opportune when it comes to social media marketing for business.
 It is where people come to be inspired, to inspire and to discover new things that interest them.
 This includes products & services that you as a company may offer.
 But how can you keep a good balance between promoting your products and being social?
 Read on….

 1. Set up your Instagram Business Account Correctly